Blog

 The Role of Inflammation in Autoimmune Diseases

-You don’t feel sick, but something feels unsettled under your skin It starts quietly.
+It starts quietly.
 Not dramatic.
 A sense of pressure.
 A subtle warmth in your joints.
 You don’t remember bumping into anything.
 But your fingers feel swollen.
 Your knees feel heavier than yesterday.
 You stretch, expecting relief.
 It doesn’t come.
-Your knees feel heavier than…
+Your knees feel heavier than yesterday You try to brush it off.
+Maybe you’re tired.
+Maybe…

 Read more